Absorption and scattering by a temporally switched lossy layer: Going beyond the Rozanov bound: Mathematical Formulation

 \subsection{The TL model and its formal solution}

 We reduce the general plane wave scattering problem into a $1$D-TL problem that is governed by the TLs equations

-where $V(x,t)$ and $I(x,t)$ denote the voltage and current along the line, respectively, and are related to the field in each domain following Appendix A. As a first step, we transform the time-domain system in Eq.~(\ref{2}) into the complex frequency (Laplace) domain
+where $V(x,t)$ and $I(x,t)$ denote the voltage and current along the line, respectively, and are related to the field in each domain.
+As a first step, we transform the time-domain system in Eq.~(\ref{2}) into the complex frequency (Laplace) domain

-where $V_0(x)$ and $I_0(x)$ are the initial voltage and current at $t=t_{s}^{+}$ respectively, and $s$ denotes the, complex frequency, spectral variable.
+where $V_0(x)$ and $I_0(x)$ are the initial voltage and current at $t=t_{s}^{+}$ respectively, and $s$ denotes the, complex frequency spectral variable.
 Taking the $x$ derivative of \eqref{3a} followed by the substitution of \eqref{3b}, gives the Helmholtz equation for a lossy medium,

 with impedance boundary conditions at $x=0$, and short circuit due to the ideal conductor at $x=d$.
-We define spectral green's function for the voltage, $g_v(x,x',s)$, such that the solution for the spectral voltage $V(x,s)$ can be expressed as the following superposition integral
+We define the spectral Green function for the voltage, $g_v(x,x',s)$, such that the solution for the spectral voltage $V(x,s)$ can be expressed as the following superposition integral